digidem/mapeo-server/README.md

 #### `PUT /media?file=PATH&thumbnail=PATH`

-Save a piece of media (photos only), identified by the absolute file path `PATH` to the database. `PATH` should be URL encoded.
+Save a piece of media (photos only) to the database, identified by the absolute file path `PATH` on the same machine as the server. `PATH` must be URL encoded.

 Optionally, a thumbnail file path may also be included.